 Office morale can have a big influence on overall performance and its widely believed that, as a rule, a happy worker is a productive worker.
 If you are in a position of managerial responsibility and maintain a positive work ethic and upbeat environment within your team, such an influence should be recognised.

 While it may not be the overriding factor that swings it in your favour, being a positive influence on the team and those around you can be a great supplementary quality to reinforce your argument and support your case for a pay rise.

-Are you a key part in the company's future plans?
+Are you a key part of the company's future plans?

-Finally, and perhaps most importantly, determining whether or not you are a fundamental part of the machine going forward could be your most valid reason of all.
+Finally, and perhaps most importantly, determining whether or not you are a fundamental part of the machine going forward could be your most valid reason why you deserve a pay rise.